Summer Enrichment Program Application

 - An interest statement (in 500 words or less) that explains the applicant’s interest in international affairs and how this program will assist him/her in pursuing this interest

-- Transcript(s) from all colleges or universities that the applicant has attended.
-An official transcript is best; a student copy is acceptable if it is in the format of an official transcript.
-The transcript must include spring 2018 course enrollment to verify full-time student status.
+- Transcript(s) from all colleges or universities that the applicant has attended with grades, GPAs, and coursework.
+An official transcript is best; a student copy is acceptable if it is in the format of an official transcripts.

 - Proof of U.S. citizenship, including (choose one)